Exawind/exawind-builder/doc/source/installation.rst

      installing packages.
 For example, to use GCC 7.2.0 version instead of older versions, it might be necessary to set ``SPACK_COMPILER=gcc%7.2.0`` before executing the bootstrap script.

+   - `Ninja <https://ninja-build.org>`_ is a build system that is an alternative to :program:`make`.
+It provides several features of :program:`make` but is considerably faster when building code.
+The speedup is particularly evident when compiling Trilinos.
+Since codes used in ExaWind project contain Fortran files, it requires a `special fork
+     <https://github.com/Kitware/ninja>`_ of Ninja (maintained by Kitware).
+If
+     you have already executed bootstrap and forgot to add the ``-n`` flag, then use :ref:`get-ninja` to install Ninja for your use.

 .. _homebrew-setup: